acmutd/trackit/docs/Guidelines.md

 # UI & Backend Guidelines

 Typescript, typescript and more typescript all the way!
+This documentation is slightly out of date.

 #### Backend